Fuhad-Olaniyi-Boluwatife/PWC-Call-Centre-Analysis-Using-Microsoft-Excel/README.md

         ![Janu](https://github.com/user-attachments/assets/9a429358-7e7e-43b4-8956-e64504eac759)

-3. **Agent Call Performance Analysis**: a selected agent can be pick from list of agent and see the agent performance over the cause of 3 months. for instance let take Martha's Performance Details.
+3. **Agent Call Performance Analysis**: a selected agent can be pick from list of agent and see the agent performance over the cause of 3 months or a specfic month. for instance let take Martha's Performance Details.

    1. **Martha call outcome**
       - Total Answer Calls by Martha: 514